The creative industries are highly competitive, so media-related work experience is crucial along with personal determination to succeed

 Search for placements and find out more about work experience and internships.

 Media studies graduates typically enter careers in the media, cultural and creative industries.
-Areas of work include television and radio, film and video, digital media, computer games, journalism, writing and publishing, PR and media practice.
+Areas of work include television and radio, film and video, digital media, computer games, journalism, writing and publishing, PR, marketing and media practice.

 - TV and radio companies.